Ragtime

 Look What You’ve Done

-Booker T. Washington, Coalhouse Walker Jr., Ensemble
+Booker T. Washington, Coalhouse Walker Jr., and Ensemble

 Make Them Hear You